 Here are some helpful tips for a better understanding of packaging labels and messages:

-- Claims on the box can be deceptive: Just because a food claims to be lower in fat or reduced sugar, does not mean it actually is.
-It is important to look for and read through the nutrition fact section of the packaging to understand what the food contains.
+- Read the nutrition facts label: That a food claims to be lower in fat or reduced sugar does not mean it actually is.
+It is important to look for and read through the nutrition facts label on the packaging to understand what the food contains.

-- Nutrition facts: The information can be confusing for many people.
-The most important fact for people with diabetes to look for is the total carbohydrate amount per serving, and to understand exactly how big a serving is.
+- Look for specific nutrition facts: The information can be confusing for many people.
+The most important information for individuals with diabetes to look for is the total of carbohydrates per serving and how big a serving is.

-- Counting carbohydrates: Dietary fiber is a form of carbohydrate, and it may appear under the listing for total carbohydrates.
+- Count carbohydrates: Dietary fiber is a form of carbohydrate, and it may appear under the listing for total carbohydrates.
 The body does not digest dietary fiber, so a person can subtract it from the total carbohydrates in the food.
 This is a more accurate way of

-- Look at the ingredients list: The list of ingredients runs from the highest total content to the lowest.
+- Read the ingredients list: The list of ingredients runs from the highest total content to the lowest.
 If sugar is at the top, it is the main ingredient.

-- Look for hidden sources of sugar: Sugar can hide in foods under many different names including corn syrup, fructose, and dextrose.
-Being aware of sugar’s multiple identities can help a shopper to make better choices.
+- Look for hidden sources of sugar: Sugar can hide in foods under many different names, including corn syrup, fructose, and dextrose.
+Being aware of sugar’s multiple identities can help a shopper make safer choices.

 - Limit or avoid artificial sweeteners: